Distributed Computing

 Discussion Forum

 We have set up a discussion forum on the moodle course homepage.
-You can use this forum to ask questions about the lecture as well as the bonus assignment.
+You can use this forum to ask questions about the lecture and the exercises.
 As this is a discussion forum, feel free to also answer the questions of your colleagues.

 Lecture Material